Harmelodic/harmelodic.github.io/docs/software-engineering/backend/java-memory-management.md

 ## Memory allocation

-3 main memory "areas" from a Java perspective: Stack, Heap, Metaspace.
+3 main memory "areas" from a Java perspective: Stack, Heap, Nonheap.

 Stack is for storing classes that are needed for the application, methods that have been called, primitive types and references to objects in the heap, ...and probably some other things I'm not aware of.

 Heap is for storing object values, ...and probably some other things I'm not aware of.

+Nonheap is the collective term for an area of memory that contains the following spaces:

+- Metaspace
-Metaspace is for storing metadata - which are JVM structures created whilst parsing Java `.class` files - like: Internal representation of Java classes, Methods with their bytecode, Field descriptors, Constant pools, Symbols, and Annotations.
+	- For storing metadata - which are JVM structures created whilst parsing Java `.class` files - like: Internal representation of Java classes, Methods with their bytecode, Field descriptors, Constant pools, Symbols, and Annotations.
+	- Used to be called "PermGen" or "Permanent Generation".
+	- Not garbage-collected.
+- Compressed Class Space
+	- Technically, it is a space _inside_ the `Metaspace` and so will always be smaller than `Metaspace`.
+	- It stores specifically class-part metadata using 32-bit references.
+	- It's size (`CompressedClassSpaceSize`) is 1 Gi by default (at least, in Hotspot it is), and is not affected by flags configure max heap size, since it's not part of the Heap.
+- CodeCache / CodeHeap
+	- Used for compilation and storage of native code.
+	- CodeCache existed until Java 9.
+	- CodeHeap was introduced in Java 9 as [segmented code heaps](https://openjdk.org/jeps/197), in the following
+	  segments:
+		- `non-nmethods`
+		- `profiled-nmethods`
+		- `non-profiled-nmethods`

 ## Types in memory